prrao87/prrao87.github.io/content/posts/embedded-db-3/index.md

 ### Concurrent benchmark

-Testing concurrent workflows is a more realistic use case, for example, via a user interface that passes multiple queries to the database at the same time.
-The approach used for concurrency (for now) is different for LanceDB and Elasticsearch, due to the fact that LanceDB (for now) exposes a synchronous connection to the database, while Elasticsearch allows asynchronous access to the DB via a REST API.
+Concurrent requests are a much more realistic use case, for example, when a user interface sends multiple queries to the database at the same time.
+The concurrency approach (for now) is different between LanceDB and Elasticsearch, due to the fact that LanceDB (for now) exposes a synchronous client connection, whereas Elasticsearch implements an asynchronous, non-blocking client connection.

 Concurrent FTS and vector searches on Elasticsearch are performed by using its official async Python client, as per `app.py` [in the repo](https://github.com/prrao87/lancedb-study/blob/d4b89d85b13812a46b2b42cb4a0328a1aff3b952/elasticsearch/app.py).

-To perform concurrent searches on a LanceDB table, we can use `concurrent.futures.ThreadPoolExecutor` in Python, which allows us to run queries on multiple threads that await a response via a custom FastAPI endpoint.
-See the code for the FastAPI app on top of LanceDB [here](https://github.com/prrao87/lancedb-study/blob/main/lancedb/app.py).
+The `concurrent.futures.ThreadPoolExecutor` class is used in Python, allowing the user to run multi-threaded queries via a custom FastAPI endpoint.
+See the code for the FastAPI app that's built on top of LanceDB [here](https://github.com/prrao87/lancedb-study/blob/main/lancedb/app.py).

 {{< notice info >}}
-The LanceDB multi-threaded connection is limited to run on 4 threads.
+The LanceDB multi-threaded connection is limited to run on 4 worker threads.
 It was observed that increasing the number of threads was detrimental to performance (see below sections) due to the overhead of context switching between the CPU-bound embedding generation and I/O-bound querying.
 {{< /notice >}}

 The FTS search takes in a FastAPI `Request` object and the search query, and returns a list of `SearchResult` objects, which are Pydantic models that contain specific fields that are validated prior to returning the response.